keithallatt/HierarchicalMultiLabelClassification/README.md

 #### Using BERT as our Encoder

 Our choice of encoder is a pre-trained BERT transformer as outlined in [1].
 Our chosen implementation is the `bert-base-uncased` by
 Hugging Face, which was pretrained on the BookCorpus and English Wikipedia datasets.
-BERT is a state-of-the-art encoder used for NLP based tasks.
+BERT is a state-of-the-art encoder used for NLP-based tasks.
 One of its distinguishing features is its bidirectional language modelling.
-Most other transformers are unidirectional.
-Recall the 4-gram language model developed in CSC413 A1.
-This model was trained to predict the next word given the previous three words.
-Thus, it is unidirectional.
+Most other transformers and language models are unidirectional.
+For instance, recall the 4-gram language model developed in CSC413 A1.
+This model was trained to predict the next word given the previous three words in a sentence which makes it a unidirectional language model.
 In contrast, BERT uses both left and right context when encoding sequences which will make it much better at summarizing and learning the "gist" of an article.

 The input to our model are articles which are very long sequences.
 Using a traditional RNN would be a poor choice of encoder since it would fail to effectively summarize and extract the important parts of the article.
 The attention mechanism of a transformer was designed to solve this issue.
 Furthermore, the articles in our training set are Wikipedia articles.
 Since `bert-base-uncased` was also trained on Wikipedia articles, it makes this model an even better candidate to use as an encoder.